timeseer-ai/timeseer-ansible-collection/timeseer/docker/roles/timeseer/README.md

 - `timeseer_image`: Docker image for Timeseer.
 - `timeseer_download_demo_data` (default: false): Whether to download demo data for Timeseer.
 - `timeseer_config_dir` (default: ''): Optional directory for custom Timeseer configurations.
+- `timeseer_ports:` (default: ''): Custom port mapping for the Timeseer container.
+This should be specified in the Docker port mapping format (e.g., '8080:8080')

 ## Dependencies